5 min read

 11. Gross Rent Multiplier Formula

-You can use the gross rent multiplier formula to figure out the market value of a rental property, which is especially useful if you’re intending to sell the property.
+You can use the gross rent multiplier formula to figure out the market value of a rental property, which is especially useful if you intend to sell the property.
 However, you can also apply this calculation to a property you’re looking to buy to help determine if it’s a worthwhile investment for you.
-The formula for the gross rent multiplier is the market value of the property divided by the gross scheduled income.
+The formula for the gross rent multiplier is the property's market value divided by the gross scheduled income.
+For example, if a property’s market value is $600,000 and the GSI is $60,000, the gross rent multiplier is 10.

 12. Debt Service Coverage Ratio Formula

-The debt service coverage ratio (DSCR) can be found by dividing your net operating income by your annual debt service.
+The debt service coverage ratio formula (DSCR) can be found by dividing your net operating income by your annual debt service.
 If the resulting ratio is below 1.0, that’s an indication you are likely to lose money each month, which could impede your access to financing.
-Most lenders prefer ratios of 1.2 or more in order to help with financing.
+For example, if your NOI is $240,000 and your annual debt service is $200,000, your DSCR is 1.2.

 Read More